madv1n/Spark-MIDI-Bridge/README.md

 # Spark 40 MIDI Bridge

 A lightweight utility to bridge the `M-VAVE Chocolate Plus` controller and `Positive Grid Spark 40` amp using your PC as a "brain".
 At this stage the app allows to change presets only

+Note on Spark 2 Support:
+The bridge is designed to detect any device with "Spark" in its name.
+While it was primarily developed for Spark 40, it should theoretically discover and connect to Spark 2 automatically.
+If you own a Spark 2, please help us by testing it and reporting your results!

 <div align="center"><img src="https://github.com/user-attachments/assets/8e62b142-152c-44df-bfa0-5c016c707819"></div>
 <div align="center"><img src="https://github.com/user-attachments/assets/7ad0ae02-5e25-42e6-abdd-102b3984a81b"></div>